September 3, 2024 (en Español)

 Why does the landfill continue to ignore the local community’s pleas for assistance regarding the odor?

 Chiquita has and continues to address the community’s requests for assistance.
 Chiquita previously released $3.5 million in funding to Los Angeles County to be used to fund environmental, educational, and quality of life programs, or to fund regional public facilities that serve the Val Verde, Castaic, and other unincorporated areas of the County surrounding the Landfill.
 Los Angeles County used $2.5 million of those funds to establish the County’s Utility Relief Grant Program.
-This new program is run by Chiquita and has a wider scope than the County’s program, offering payments for more neighborhoods and for additional expenses.
+The program run by Chiquita had a wider scope than the County’s program, offering payments for more neighborhoods and for additional expenses.

 Chiquita has also distributed over one thousand air filtration devices to the community and continues to make the devices as well as replacement air filters available to the community.
-For more information on each of these programs, please visit the following webpage: https://chiquitacanyon.com/odor-mitigation/.
+For more information, please visit the following webpage: https://chiquitacanyon.com/odor-mitigation/.

 Evidence of the landfill reaction dates back to May 2022, resulting in thousands of odor complaints in 2023 and 2024 thus far, as well as multiple regulatory actions in 2023 and 2024.
 Why has Chiquita done nothing about this?